syncfusion-content/wpf-docs/wpf/Diagram/Connector/AppearanceAndValidation.md

 ### How to change the bridging direction and size

 The direction of bridge can be customized with the [`BridgeDirection`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SfDiagram.html#Syncfusion_UI_Xaml_Diagram_SfDiagram_BridgeDirection) property.
-The default direction is Top.
+The default direction is [`Top`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BridgeDirection.html).

 The size of bridge in a connector can be customized with the [`BridgeSpace`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ConnectorViewModel.html#Syncfusion_UI_Xaml_Diagram_ConnectorViewModel_BridgeSpace) property.
 The default value is 15d.